darenju/react-flip-page/README.md

 # react-flip-page

-*DISCLAIMER: This package is in no way related to nor endorsed by Flipboard, Inc. nor [flipboard.com](http://www.flipboard.com).
-This is just a showcase of HTML5 & CSS3 effect implemented with React.*
+> **DISCLAIMER**: This package is in no way related to nor endorsed by Flipboard, Inc. nor [flipboard.com](http://www.flipboard.com).
+This is just a showcase of HTML5 & CSS3 effect implemented with React.

-*Note: this README is updated often.
-If you are reading it from the [NPM package page](https://www.npmjs.com/package/react-flip-page), please take a look at the same file of the [GitHub repository](https://github.com/darenju/react-flip-page/blob/master/README.md).
-The one there is the most up to date version.*

-Have you ever wished you could use the cool Flipboard page swipe effect in one of your React.js apps?
+This package allows you to use the cool Flipboard page swipe effect in your React.js apps.

-Well, I was a little bored and decided to craft it in React.js, and here is the result!

 ![Demo GIF](https://raw.githubusercontent.com/darenju/react-flip-page/master/demo.gif)